 For a lot of travelers, the mere mention of spiders is a bit concerning.
 The whole idea of a creature with two eerie body parts, an cephalothorax and abdomen, made up of an exoskeleton and jointed appendages creates trepidation.

 You might be amazed to learn that the arthropod species make up roughly 85% of known animals in the world!
 But not all of them are spiders.
-Spiders are part of the larger family of arthropods, which includes lobsters and crabs.
+Spiders are part of the larger phylum arthropoda, which includes lobsters and crabs.

 Benefits and Dangers of Spiders

+Spiders are predators that either trap their prey in webs or actively hunt their insect prey.
+Spiders are very beneficial though, especially when they hunt and entangle other pests.
 So, if you’re one who becomes horrified at the thought of spiders, let’s see if we can give you a new perspective of how these eight-legged critters help us.
-While we’re at it, though, we do need to identify some of the dangers a few of them pose if they are antagonized.

 For most, the least desirable way to be introduced to these hunters is to wander through one of their webs.
 However, spiders are not seeking human contact and would rather avoid it if possible.
 Encounters with these wildlife creatures in Colorado don’t occur every day and they can definitely be avoided.